Skip to main content

 Scenario 2: When a Condeco meeting space is added to an appointment the following details are stored by Condeco:

-Attendees The list of attendees for the event.
+Attendees The list of attendees for the event, including first name, last name, company name, and phone numbers.

 iCalUId Unique identifier shared by all instances of an event across different calendars.